-This course offers an overview of human history placed within the context of the much longer history of life, the Earth, the solar system and the universe as a whole.
-This approach to human history is known as Big History.
+Big HistoryThis course offers an overview of all of history, with human history placed within the context of the much longer history of life, the Earth, the solar system and the universe as a whole.
+This approach is known as Big History.
 More information on big history can easily be found by surfing the Internet.
+Critical thinking based on careful observations and scholarly interpretations at all scales of history is central to this course.
+This is the basis of the academic method.
 Special attention will be paid to the last 10,000 years of human history, when culture took over as the main adaptive mechanism.
-This period witnessed the worldwide emergence of agriculture as well as the rise of state societies, while during the past five hundred years, globalization, science, industrialization, urbanization and democratization have all contributed to deeply transform human societies.
-During all the human history lectures we will systematically focus on how humans have been transforming their natural environment.
-The last lecture will deal with the guestion of what we may expect from the future.
-Our claim is that by looking at human history from a big history perspective, it becomes possible to understand both yourself and the world around you better in a way no other approach to history offers.
-Furthermore, by contemplating the grand sweep of history simple general theoretical principles emerge which would otherwise have remained unnoticed.
-These guiding principles will hopefully help you to better understand how everything has become the way it is now, as well as what the future may bring.
-The course consists of a series of about 25 lectures, followed by interactive sessions during which students will discuss important points of view and engage in challenging assignments.
-The required reading consists of one textbook as well as a few seminal articles.
+This period witnessed the worldwide emergence of agriculture as well as the rise of state societies, while during the past five hundred years, globalization, the emergence of modern science, industrialization, urbanization, democratization and informatization have all contributed to deeply transform human societies.
+During all the human history sessions we will pay special attention to how humans have been influenced by their natural environment as well as how they have transformed it.
+The last session will deal with the question of what we may expect from the future.
+By looking at human history from a big history perspective, it becomes possible to understand both yourself and the world around you better in a way that no other approach to history offers.
+Furthermore, by contemplating the grand sweep of history simple general theoretical principles become visible that will hopefully help you to better understand how everything has become the way it is now as well as what the future may bring.
+The course consists of a series of about 30 interactive sessions during which students will discuss important points of view while engaging in challenging assignments including observations of various kinds.
+The required reading consists of one textbook as well as one or more seminal articles.
+This course is offered in semester 1 and 2.